benji920/ece-webtech-blogging-app/README.md

   Graduation: 4/4

   There is a login/logout button in the header.
 In the profile page, you can see the inforations of the user, his articles and comment.
-It is persists and user image is shown in the header
+The article display wether they are public or saved by the user.
+It is persists and user image is shown in the header.

 * New articles creation